Winold Reiss Mosiac Murals of The Concourse at Union Terminal

 https://www.cincymuseum.org/art-of-union-terminal/

-and growing up in Cincinnati.
+and growing up and living in Cincinnati.